Tamerb86/stylora/SAAS_ADMIN_PANEL.md

 OWNER_OPEN_ID=<platform-owner-openid>
 ```

-This is automatically set by the Manus platform and available in `ENV.ownerOpenId`.
+This is automatically set by the Stylora platform and available in `ENV.ownerOpenId`.

 ### Frontend Protection
 While routes are not explicitly protected on the frontend, all backend procedures use `platformAdminProcedure` which throws `FORBIDDEN` error if accessed by non-owner.